hsauro/FMX-Skia-Tips/README.md

 9. How to draw an oval
 10. How to draw arcs
 11. How to load an image
+12. How to create a fill of lines hatch horizontal lines

 **1. How to draw a line or bezier curve witha rounded end?**